When Knowledge Becomes Control

 What practices reveal Immature Magician tendencies?

-Journaling right after a conflict.
-Honest feedback from two trusted people.
-Breath and body scans before hard conversations.
-Noticing when you reframe instead of apologize, or when you explain instead of connect.
+Journaling right after a conflict, honest feedback from trusted people, breath and body scans before hard conversations, and noticing when you reframe instead of apologize can all reveal the pattern.

-Littlefinger, Saruman, Emperor Palpatine, The Riddler, Voldemort, and Walter White.
-All clever.
-All corrosive when cut from service.
+Littlefinger, Saruman, Emperor Palpatine, The Riddler, Voldemort, and Walter White all reflect what happens when intelligence is cut off from service and humility.

 What is the difference between knowledge and wisdom?